Alexandru Dragomir: Legacy

 In 2002, a hundred books with notes, comments on traditional philosophical texts, tests of investigation and phenomenologic analysis, philosophical and extremely subtle descriptions were found at his home.
-Most of the texts are phenomenologic microanalyses of various concrete aspects of life.
-Texts were found that dealt with themes such as the mirror, lapse of memory, error, [...], the morning alarm clock, what one calls ugly and disgusting, attention - because of being wrong about oneself, writing and orality - because of distinguishing and [...], uniqueness and so on.
+"Most of the texts are phenomenologic microanalyses of various concrete aspects of life.
+Texts were found that dealt with themes such as the mirror, lapse of memory, error [...], the morning alarm clock, what one calls ugly and disgusting, attention - because of being wrong about oneself, writing and orality - because of distinguishing and [...], uniqueness and so on."
 They are disparate and heterogeneous subjects, as if Dragomir had let his phenomenologic magnifier fall upon the diversity of the world and chose to analyze, for his own desire to comprehend, with no other end, such and such fact or such and such aspect of reality.

 However, one of his topics is constant: it is to be found in a series of books, entitled Chronos, in which Dragomir systematically looked into the problem of time for several decades: the first book goes back to 1948 and it includes several notes written in German, while the last one covers the period between 1980 and 1990.
 This discovery enabled the recovery of Dragomir's work.
-Three volumes have been already published by the Humanitas publishing house to-date: Crase banalităţi metafizice ("Utter metaphysical banalities", 2004), Cinci plecări din prezent.
+Five volumes have been already published by the Humanitas publishing house to-date: Crase banalităţi metafizice (2004; translated into English by James Christian Brown as The World We Live In, 2017; into French by Dobré Michelle, as Banalités métaphysiques, 2008), Cinci plecări din prezent.
 Exerciţii fenomenologice ("Five departures from present.
-Phenomenological exercises", 2005), and Caietele timpului ("The Time Notebooks", 2006).
-Five more volumes are envisaged for publication.
-Lastly, to prevent any further delay in the reception of this thinker abroad, a number of the Studia Phænomenologica magazine was dedicated to him, featuring texts by Dragomir translated into French, English and German, as well as texts about his personality, according to the ones who knew him and who could testify for his life and his manner of philosophizing.
-Other translations appeared in the French review “Alter”.
+Phenomenological exercises", 2005.), Caietele timpului ("The Time Notebooks", 2006, translated into French by Romain Otal as Cahiers du temps, 2010; into German by Eveline Cioflec, as Chronos.
+Notizbücher über Zeit, 2017), Semințe (2008), and Meditații despre epoca modernă (2010).
+Lastly, to prevent any further delay in the reception of this thinker abroad, a number of the journal Studia Phaenomenologica was dedicated to him, featuring texts by Dragomir translated into French, English and German, as well as texts about his personality, according to the ones who knew him and who could testify for his life and his manner of philosophizing.
+Other translations appeared in the French journal Alter.

+Starting from 2009, A Romanian research institute bears his name: The Institute for Philosophy “Alexandru Dragomir”.